TheCharismaticEnigma/next-playground/README.md

 The playground is programmed using `NextJS and Typescript`, uses `MongoDB` database engine.

-Contains the user login/logout w/ realtime database updation, Email Verification, and Password Reset Functionalities.
+Contains the user `Login/Logout w/ realtime Database Updation, Email Verification, and Password Reset Functionalities` .

 ## Employed Technologies :